Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Cosmic Ray Propagation

 where $\rho_h=308\,\mathrm{GV}$ and $\delta_h=\delta-0.175$ are fixed to the best-fit parameters obtained by \cite{Silver:2024ero}.
 Because we mostly focus on energies below 10 GeV, and to reduce parameter space dimensionality, we adopt these values from \cite{Silver:2024ero} rather than fit them independently.
 The low-energy $\delta$ break for the diffusion break model is omitted in Eq.~\eqref{eq: high delta break} for a clear expression.
 For primary source parameters, we assume one spectral break in the primary CR source term Eq.~\eqref{eq: CR source}, having four free parameters: the break rigidity $\rho_0$, the spectral indices $\gamma_0$ and $\gamma_1$ below and above $\rho_0$, and the primary abundance of $^{12}\mathrm{C}$ isotope $A_\mathrm{C12}$ (with the proton abundance fixed at $1.06 \times 10^6$).
 For solar modulation, we use the force-field approximation with a single free parameter: modulation potential $\phi$ for the data measured by AMS-02.
 Altogether we have nine free parameters for both types of models.

-Besides, in calculations of constraints on $f_\mathrm{PBH}$, we also employ an additional diffusive re-acceleration model with the parameters fitted in \cite{Boschini:2020jty}, in which solar modulation is modeled using the \texttt{Helmod} code \cite{Bobik:2011ig, bobik2016forward, Boschini:2017gic, Boschini:2018zdv, Boschini:2019ubh, Boschini:2022jwz}, to complement our simple treatment of force-field approximation, as follows: \begin{itemize} \item \textbf{GH model}: the model was built with analysis framework of \texttt{Galprop + Helmod} (GH), where the two numerical codes \texttt{Galprop} and \texttt{Helmod} are combined together to provide a single framework to calculate CR fluxes at different modulation levels and at both polarities of the solar magnetic field.
-This is achieved by an iterative optimization procedure to tune the parameters in both \texttt{Galprop} and \texttt{Helmod} to best reproduce the dataset of CR proton flux measured by PAMELA, BESS, and AMS-02.
-We adopt the parameters determined in \cite{Boschini:2020jty} which are obtained by a Markov chain Monte Carlo scan of the parameter space to fit the AMS-02 data of light nuclei. \end{itemize} Below, we describe our model fitting procedure, display the estimated model parameters, and show the B/C flux radio predictions for the benchmark models.
+Below, we describe our model fitting procedure, display the estimated model parameters, and show the B/C flux radio predictions for the benchmark models.
 The numerical details and other fit results are put in appendix \ref{app: CR}.
 In the last part of this section, we show energy spectra of evaporated all-electrons for CR propagation models adopted in this work.

 We adopt Bayesian inference framework to estimate parameter values, with uniform prior probability distribution functions (PDFs) over prior ranges, and a likelihood function in Gaussian form:

 where $\Theta$ denotes model parameters, $d$ indexes CR measurement datasets, $i$ indexes energy bins, $\sigma_{d,i}$ is the experimental uncertainty, $\Phi_d(E_i, \Theta)$ is the model-predicted flux for dataset $d$ at $i$-th energy bin with parameters $\Theta$, and $\Phi_{d,i}$ is the corresponding measured value.
 Assuming uncorrelated errors, we compute the experimental uncertainty $\sigma_{d,i}$ by adding the reported statistical and systematic errors in quadrature.
 The posterior PDF, which is the normalized product of prior PDFs and the likelihood function, is sampled with the \texttt{MultiNest} package \cite{Feroz:2007kg, Feroz:2008xx, Feroz:2013hea}.